ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/storage/io-configuration.md

 The value of this option overwrites the value in `enable_table_index` under `control_attributes`.

 The `enable_table_index` option enables and disables `table index` at the format level.
 Many formats have these indexes disabled by default; therefore, they must be enabled.
 Many formats have options responsible for representing `table_index` in this one.
-For more information on `table_index` in various formats, see Table switching. todo
+For more information on `table_index` in various formats, see [Table switching](../../../user-guide/data-processing/table-switch.md).

 The `row_index`, `range_index`, and `key_switch`representations are only supported by the YSON and the JSON formats.